 If you wait to start your budget until after the budget year has begun (say, during January), then the system can use the December year-end balance as the budget year's starting balance.
-But since most CUs do their budgeting during November or December, you'll have to project what that year-end balance will be when you begin your budget modeling.
+But if you do your budgeting during November or December, you'll have to project what that year-end balance will be when you begin your budget modeling.